espressif/esp-zigbee-sdk/docs/en/index.rst

 ESP Zigbee SDK Programming Guide
 ================================

-ESP Zigbee SDK is the official Zigbee development framework for Esspresif's ESP32 series SoCs.
+ESP Zigbee SDK is the official Zigbee development framework for Espressif's ESP32 series SoCs.

 It provides simplified APIs, commonly used peripherals, tools and utilities for security, manufacturing and production accompanied by exhaustive documentation.
 It includes rich production references, aimed to simplify the development process of Zigbee products and enable the users to go to production in the shortest possible time.